hlinnaka/postgres/src/backend/storage/aio/README.md

  * backend were to wait for the other backend, we'd have a deadlock.
 To avoid
  * that, pending IOs need to be explicitly submitted before this backend
  * might be blocked by a backend waiting for IO.
  *
- * Note that the IO might have immediately been submitted (e.g. due to reaching
- * a limit on the number of unsubmitted IOs) and even completed during the
- * smgrstartreadv() above.
- *
  * Once submitted, the IO is in-flight and can complete at any time.
  */